 Those at greater risk of developing Graves' disease include:

-A woman's thyroid cells increase in number during pregnancy, causing the thyroid gland to grow by up to 40%.
-(8)This can trigger an overproduction of thyroid hormone, often leading to Graves' disease diagnosis.
-(This condition can occur within a year postpartum.)
-Indeed, women who have recently given birth are about 7 times more likely to develop this disease.
-(9)
+A woman's thyroid cells increase in number during pregnancy, causing the thyroid gland to grow by up to 40% (8).This can trigger an overproduction of thyroid hormone, often leading to Graves' disease diagnosis.
+(This condition can occur within one year postpartum.)
+Indeed, women who have recently given birth are about 7 times more likely to develop this disease (9).

 How Is Graves' Disease Diagnosed?

-The doctor will take a medical history and perform a physical exam to check for signs of Graves' disease and then may order one or more of the following diagnostic tests to confirm the diagnosis.
+To diagnose Graves' disease, the doctor will take a medical history and perform a physical exam to check for signs of Graves' disease and then may order one or more of the following tests to confirm the diagnosis.

 Thyroid Blood Tests